sharmine-s/sql-databases/joins/02_test_driving_repository_class_with_join.md

 ## Intro

-You've previously learned how to test-drive a method `find` that retrieves a single record, and return an instance of the model.
+You've previously learned how to test-drive a method `find` that retrieves a single record, and return a model object.

 To select an artist and all the corresponding albums, which could use code like this: